About Mills College

 Ranked fifth among top colleges in the West by U.S. News & World Report, Mills also has been named one of the top "Great Schools, Great Prices" for high academic quality relative to the net cost of attendance.
 Mills was recognized as one of the Best 378 Colleges and one of the greenest colleges in the nation by The Princeton Review.

-With half of the undergraduates identifying as women of color, Mills brings together students with a wide range of ethnicities, interests, backgrounds, and ages.
+With half of the undergraduates identifying as women of color, Mills brings together students with a wide range of ethnicities, interests, backgrounds, and ages in an inclusive, welcoming community.

 With an impressive student-to-faculty ratio of 10:1, Mills women are assured access to and support from their inspiring and committed professors.
 The cornerstone of a Mills education is the collaboration between dedicated students and distinguished faculty that goes beyond the classroom and into meaningful work and innovative research.